goldbergyoni/javascript-testing-best-practices/readme-es.md

 <br/>

-### :clap: Doing It Right Example: npm scripts that perform code quality inspection, all are run in parallel on demand or when a developer is trying to push new code
+### :clap: Ejemplo de cómo hacerlo correctamente: npm scripts that perform code quality inspection, all are run in parallel on demand or when a developer is trying to push new code

 ```javascript
 "scripts": {